AceLewis/node-tf2/README.md

 ## playTF2()

+Reports to Steam that you're playing Team Fortress 2, you need to be playing TF2 to craft.

+## stopPlayTF2()

-Reports to Steam that you're playing Team Fortress 2.
+Reports to Steam that you're no longer playing Team Fortress 2.

 ## craftItems(items, [recipe])

 Attempts to craft `items`, which is an array of item IDs.
 Use a string if the ID wouldn't fit in a Number. `recipe` is defaults to "wildcard".
 You can get the recipe types using the `ERecipeType` property of the module.
 Example:
+The ID you use is not the Defindex ID but the uniquie ID of that item.
 ``` javascript
 tf2.craftItems(refinedMetal.id, TeamFortress2.ERecipeType.SmeltRefined)
 ```

 ## deleteItem(item)

-Attempts to delete `item`.
+Attempts to delete `item`, use the items ID.